 Relevance to Clinical Practice

 Risks associated with invasive procedures

 - Local anesthetic medications

-- Anesthetic allergic reactions are rare, but can occur either because of the anesthetic or its preservative, methylparaben.
+- Anesthetic allergic reactions are rare but can occur either because of the anesthetic or its preservative, methylparaben.16

 - Central nervous system toxicity can occur because of excessive anesthetic use.

-- Signs of toxicity include the following: disorientation, light-headedness, nystagmus, tinnitus, and muscle twitching in the face or extremities.11
+- Signs of toxicity include disorientation, light-headedness, nystagmus, tinnitus, and muscle twitching in the face or extremities.16

-- Cardiovascular effects may include chest pain , shortness of breath, palpitations and hypotension
+- Cardiovascular effects include chest pain, shortness of breath, palpitations and hypotension.16

-- Epidural administration can cause fluid retention, steroid-induced myopathy, irregular menses, epidural lipomatosis with prolonged use, digestive irritation, and elevations in serum glucose.
+- Epidural administration can cause fluid retention, steroid-induced myopathy, irregular menses, epidural lipomatosis with prolonged use, digestive irritation, and elevations in serum glucose.16

-- Less common side effects include the following: elevated temperature, euphoria, depression, mood lability, local fat atrophy, skin pigmentation changes, and pain flare.
+- Less common side effects include elevated body temperature, euphoria, depression, mood lability, local fat atrophy, skin pigmentation changes, and pain flare.16

-- Rare complications include the following: weight gain, deep vein thrombosis, hypertension, and Cushing syndrome.11
+- Rare complications include the following: weight gain, deep vein thrombosis, hypertension, and Cushing syndrome.16

 - Spine procedures are typically performed under fluoroscopy to confirm proper needle positioning.

 - Injection of contrast under real-time fluoroscopy or with digital subtraction angiography can assess for vascular injection.1